 Caerphilly Castle Wedding Photography

-So why book me for your Caerphilly Castle wedding photography?
+So why book me for your Caerphilly Castle wedding?
 My documentary approach ensures the photography does not turn the day into a photoshoot, but merely captures the day in its natural flow.
 No awkward poses, no cheesy grins, just honest, emotive, story telling imagery.
 I aim to provide an elegant pictorial record of your perfect wedding day.
 My advice to anyone getting married, is to relax and enjoy yourself on the day, chat and laugh with friends and family and the photography will take care of itself.
 If this sounds like it might suit you and you would like to discuss your wedding photography requirements any further, or just wish to check on my availability and fee, then please do contact me.